 The commonest agent that is usually implicated in most cases of Urinary Tract Infection, UTI is a bacteria known as E. coli.

 Yes, I know you have heard of that name before.
-In fact, every herbal medicine dealer is always using it to sing-song on the roads while marketing their products.
+In fact, every herbal medicine dealer is always using it to sing songs on the roads while marketing their products.

 E.coli is the commonest cause of UTI in our environment and is usually from the GIT.
 Hence, this is why we always advise people, especially ladies that when you want to clean your anus after defecation, do not clean towards the front, rather clean to the back.
 This is to avoid bringing germs from the anus to your urinary tract.
 About 75% of UTI cases are due to e.coli.